dawid-bytys/stati/README.md

     <img src="https://i.imgur.com/9Bhw5Fv.png" width="70%">
 </div>

-## How to access friends' activity page?
+## How to access friends' activity data?

 You need to log in to the web version of the Spotify app and copy a cookie value called `sp_dc`.
 This is necessary because the app uses a non-public endpoint to retrieve this data, which requires this cookie.
 This is a one-time action.
 The next time you open the app, we will remember this value.